Relative Dolbeault Geometric Langlands via the Regular Quotient: Duality: The B -Side Data and the Main Conjectures

 In \emph{loc cit}, the representation $S_X$ is constructed in an \emph{ad hoc} way, using knowledge of the corresponding $L$ functions to write down appropriate weights, which turn out to define a symplectic representation in all known examples.
-We include a table with some examples of $G_X^\vee$ and $S_X$ below, with superscripts $\Delta$ denoting the diagonal embedding.
+We include a table with some examples of $G_X^\vee$ and $S_X$ in Figure \ref{fig:table1}.
 Note this is the same as the table in \cite{wang}, with the addition of several symmetric spaces.
 We will return to this list in section \ref{sec: examples}, where we verify our conjectures in each of these cases.

 We note that some of the above examples appear naturally as cotangent bundles of a $G_X^\vee$ representation.
-Such representations will be called \emph{($G_X^\vee$ stably) polarized}:
+Such representations will be called \emph{($G_X^\vee$-stably) polarized}:

-\begin{definition} A ($G_X^\vee$ stable) \emph{polarization} on $S_X$ is a choice of decomposition $S_X = S_X^+\oplus S_X^-$ where $S_X^\pm$ are each $G_X^\vee$-representations Lagrangian with respect to the symplectic form on $S_X$ and such that $S_X^- = (S_X^+)^*$. \end{definition}
+\begin{definition} A ($G_X^\vee$-stable) \emph{polarization} on $S_X$ is a choice of decomposition $S_X = S_X^+\oplus S_X^-$ where $S_X^\pm$ are each $G_X^\vee$-representations Lagrangian with respect to the symplectic form on $S_X$ and such that $S_X^- = (S_X^+)^*$. \end{definition}

-In particular, if $S_X=T^*(S_X^+)$ is the cotangent bundle of a representation $S_X^+$ with the standard symplectic form, then $S_X^+$ (viewed as the zero section of the cotangent bundle) is a natural choice of polarization of $S_X$.
+In particular, if $S_X=T^*(S_X^+)$ is the cotangent bundle of a representation $S_X^+$ with the standard symplectic form, then $S_X^+$ (viewed as the zero section of the cotangent bundle) determines a natural choice of polarization $S_X = S_X^+\oplus T^*_0(S_X^+)$.

 Not all dual representations $S_X$ admit $G_X^\vee$ stable polarizations.
 For example, the Jacquet-Ichino and Gross-Prasad cases treated in this paper do not admit such a polarization.
-For those that are polarized, the statement of duality has a particularly clean description in terms of Dirac-Higgs bundles, see Conjecture \ref{conj: polarized RDGL}.
-For non-polarized representations, the dual is given not in terms of Dirac-Higgs bundles, but in terms of the (very similar) construction of cleaved covers, see Conjecture \ref{conj: nonpolarized RDGL}.
+For those that are polarized, the statement of duality has a particularly clean description in terms of the Dirac-Higgs bundle of $(G_X^\vee,S_X^+)$; see Conjecture \ref{conj: polarized RDGL}.
+For non-polarized representations, one can hope to state the dual in terms of cleaved covers, see Conjecture \ref{conj: P RDGL} for some basic expectations in this direction.